 See more Lamb recipes

-As part of a healthy balanced diet, we recommend this recipe for a special occasion of treat.
+As part of a healthy balanced diet, we recommend this recipe for a special occasion or treat.

-For top tips on protecting you and your family when preparing raw meat and poultry, visit Food Safety in the Home and view the full Food safety at home video.
+For top tips on protecting you and your family when preparing raw meat and poultry, visit Food Safety in the Home.